coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 ## Developer workflow

+> Note: The developer flow hasn't changed, you can still use saasherder the same way you were using it, and everything will continue to work.

 Want to deploy the same templates as deployed via app-interface?

 To generate a pseudo script to assist in deployment, you can use the [qontract-cli tool](https://github.com/app-sre/qontract-reconcile).